 The Vmoto Soco CPx or TC Max require a CBT even if you have a pre-2001 car licence unless you possess an A1, A2 or A category motorcycle license.

 CBT can be completed in one day and costs around £100.00.
 More information about Driver Vehicle Licensing including CBT can be found at https://www.gov.uk/motorcycle-cbt/book-cbt-course.

 Electric motorcycles are exempt from vehicle tax but, like all road vehicles, electric motorcycles must be registered with the Driver and Vehicle Licensing Agency (DVLA) and display number plates.
 You need to respond to V11 forms from the DVLA as usual, but there is no charge.

 Every vehicle in the UK that is more than three years old needs an MOT test and electric motorcycles are no exception.
 This will cover all the standard tests for a motorcycle.

-At Super Soco your warranty covers the repair or replacement of any part, which is defective in material or factory workmanship under normal use for the applicable warranty period.
+At Vmoto your warranty covers the repair or replacement of any part, which is defective in material or factory workmanship under normal use for the applicable warranty period.
 Warranty cover in relation to the battery is 3 years or 50,000 km whichever occurs first.
 Otherwise it is two years.

-At Super Soco UK we will respond immediately to any of your requests and support you.
+At Vmoto UK we will respond immediately to any of your requests and support you.
 Our dealers are available for after sales service, inspections and servicing.

-All Super Socos comprise an external charger and removable battery and can be charged at any common household socket.
+All Vmoto Socos comprise an external charger and removable battery and can be charged at any common household socket.